 Bait-and-Switch Pricing: How to Read the Quotes

 Never accept a quote without a visual inventory.
-It’s a recipe for disaster.
-A reputable company will insist on an in-person walkthrough or a detailed video call.
-They need to see everything—from that heavy antique armoire to the tight corners in your hallway.
-The result should be a binding written estimate.
+A reputable company will insist on either an in-person walkthrough or a detailed video consultation.
+The outcome should be a legally binding, written estimate.

-- **Long Carry:** Fees for carrying stuff more than 75 feet from the truck.
+- **Long Carry Fees:** Kicks in when movers have to haul your stuff more than 75 feet from where they can park the truck.

-A non-binding estimate is just a wild guess.
-It's an open invitation for a mover to hold your belongings hostage for more money.
+A non-binding estimate?
+That's just a guess.
+And an open invitation for the mover to jack up the price once your stuff is loaded.

 Real-Life Story: A Quote That Was Too Good to Be True